benlue/soar/doc/SchemaNotation.md

 The Schema Notation
 ===================

-A SQL DDL (Data Definition Language) statement is not quite suitable for analyzing or manipulation.
+SQL DDL (Data Definition Language) statements are not quite suitable for analyzing or manipulating data models.
 If you have to manage table schemas, you'll need a better tool than DDL.

 To solve the problem, SOAR proposes a schema notion which uses a JSON object to describe a table schema.
 A schema notation object has the following format: